 By guest author Deedra Climer

 On the drive to Memphis from Southeast Michigan to bury my twenty-three year old son, Joshua, I fished an envelope out of my glove box, found a pen on the floor and started writing.
 I was in a daze.
 Silent, except for the moments when the pain overtook me and the words, “My son,” escaped between convulsive sobs.
-For twelve hours, my family and I drove without speaking and I wrote like a fiend on the back of… Continue reading
+For twelve hours, my family and I drove without speaking and I wrote like a fiend on the back of that envelope and then a napkin and then the back of an invoice from an oil change… Continue reading

 Ten years ago my life was forever changed, death has a way of doing that.
 My mother died after an extended illness and less than one month later my husband died following a tragic accident.
 I’m sure as you read this you are wondering how you will survive the terrible heartache of your loss.